JGCRI/metis/README.md

 [Back to Contents](#Contents)

-metis.map.R is the metis charting software used in metis.mapsProcess.R and boundaries.
+metis.map.R is the metis charting software used in metis.mapProcess.R and boundaries.
 It allows users to map outputs to shapefile polygons and raster.
 The default settings maintain a conistent look across the metis products.

 <details><summary>Click here to expand for further details, code and example figures.</summary>